 Having a single concern means that a microservice should do one thing and one thing only.
 For example, if the microservice is intended to support authentication, it should do authentication only.
 This means that its interface should expose only access points that are relevant to authentication.
 And internally, the microservice should have authentication behavior only.
 For example, there should be no side behavior such as providing employee contact information in the authentication response.

 Having a single concern makes the microservice easier to maintain and scale.
-Having a single concern also goes hand-in-hand with the next principle.
+This goes hand-in-hand with the next principle.

 A microservice must have clear boundaries separating it from its environment.
 Another way to think about this principle is that a microservice must be well-encapsulated.
 This means that all logic and data relevant to a microservice's single concern must be encapsulated into a single deployment unit.
 Examples of units for discrete deployment are a Linux container, a WebAssembly binary, a .NET DLL, a Node.js package, and a Java JAR file, to name a few.

 Also, a discrete microservice is hosted in a distinct source control repository and is subject to its own CI/CD (continuous integration/continuous delivery) process.
 The microservice becomes part of a larger application after deployment.
-But from development through testing and on to release, each microservice is isolated from all other microservices.
-When a microservice is discrete, it becomes easily transportable, which is the next principle we'll cover.
+But from development through testing to release, each microservice is isolated from all other microservices.
+When a microservice is discrete, it becomes easily transportable, which is the next principle.

 A transportable microservice can be moved from one runtime environment to another with little effort.
 Perhaps currently, the optimal form of a transportable microservice is a Linux container image.